czipperz/kfg/README.md

 expresses a dependency; `kfg` will not automatically `require` or otherwise use module dependencies.
 That's up to you.

+Note that `:packages` is the only metadata entry that `kfg` ever pays attention to directly.
+If `:packages` is missing, then `kfg` assumes that a module has no package dependencies.

 The other mandatory file in a module is `config.el`.
-This file is executed after all `init.el` files for all modules have been processed, and after all dependencies have been installed. `config.el` is supposed to contain code to any module-specific initialization and configuration.
+This file is executed after all `meta.el` files for all modules have been processed, and after all dependencies have been installed. `config.el` is supposed to contain code to any module-specific initialization and configuration.
 In our example `config.el` looks like this: